Skip to content

 Added in version 1.6.9

-In some cases, requests may be initiated by third-party systems or applications in their own specific formats, and the request body is neither JSON nor Form format.
-In such situations, you can use **data as a parameter and invoke it using the POST simplified form.
+In some cases, requests may be initiated by third-party systems or applications in their own specific formats, and the request body does not belong to JSON or Form format.
+In such cases, you can use **data as input parameters and call it in POST simplified form.

 When the system receives text or unparsable data, it automatically packages it into { "text": "<text>" } or { "base64": "<Base64 encoded binary data>"} and passes it to the function.